 After our magical Potter Otter fun, it was time for dinner.
 We took up residence in the bar near our new otter friend and waited in anticipation for our meals to arrive.
 My daughter was more than ready for her bolognese pasta, and tucked into her tea without any fuss at all.
 I ordered a side of chips for her, just incase she had some objections about her mains, but there really wasn’t any need at all.

 This was good news all round as it meant I was able to enjoy my South West lamb rump without interruption.
 It was beautifully presented being served with boulangére potato, wilted greens and a rosemary jus.
 Every aspect of the meal was perfectly cooked and the flavours were delightful.
-I suspect this is a popular dish at the Moorland.
+I suspect this is a popular dish at the Moorland Garden Hotel.

 I was struggling to make a decision when it came to the dessert menu, so I asked the waitress for a little help.
 She was quick to recommend the olive oil and pistachio cake with raspberry sorbet.
 Given her commitment, I decided to order it and I can see why she was so enthusiastic.
 It was an exceptional dessert and one I would happily order again.

-We decided to postpone our visit to Buckland Abbey, and we were certainly feeling at home at the Moorland Garden Hotel.
-The thought of relaxing in our room for a day and just catching our breath after all our adventures really appealed at this point.
-Given the exceptional wifi connection as well, it meant I could make some headway with some blog posts.
-Staying in at the Moorland was the new going out for our Devon trip.
+We decided to postpone our visit to Buckland Abbey, and as we were feeling at home at the Moorland Garden Hotel.
+The thought of relaxing in our room and just catching our breath during our busy Devon road trip really appealed at this point.
+Given the fast wifi connection as well, it meant I could make some headway with some blog posts.
+Staying in at the Moorland Garden Hotel was the new going out for our Devon holiday.

 We popped down to the bar and to catch up with our friend Potter Otter around lunch time.
 It was fish goujons for the young lady, and my favourite soup, carrot and coriander, for me.
 We watched the rain some more, hoping to grab a break to head out and spot some nearby otters.
 There wasn’t really a break, but we braved the rain anyway.
 However, our mission was short lived as the cheeky moor otters had headed into Tavistock for a tea party with their friends.